top of page

 Biomolecular Sensing Technologies: (3 credit)

-This course will target graduate students and upper level (senior and junior) under graduate students.
-The course will introduce the science and technology of Biomolecular Sensing Technologies, the essence of biosensors, and biochemical and immunological in vitro/in vivo diagnositc devices.
-In this class, biomolecules (enzymes and antibodies, aptamers), bioelectronics and biochemical principles employed in the biosensor development are specifically focused.
-The main purpose of the course is to foster the idea of a mission oriented plan to design and develop biosensors and diagnostic devices for biomedical applications, especially in the field of clinical diagnosis and self-care, by identifying particular problems in biomedical fields which will be solved by biosensors.
+This course will target graduate students and upper-level (senior and junior) undergraduate students.
+The course will introduce the science and technology of Biomolecular Sensing Technologies, the essence of biosensors, and biochemical and immunological in vitro/in vivo diagnostic devices.
+In this class, biomolecules (enzymes and antibodies, aptamers), bioelectronics and biochemical principles employed in biosensor development are specifically focused.
+The main purpose of the course is to foster the idea of a mission-oriented plan to design and develop biosensors and diagnostic devices for biomedical applications, especially in the field of clinical diagnosis and self-care, by identifying particular problems in biomedical fields which will be solved by biosensors.

-The format is composed of a formal lecture including a review and discussion of research paper, case studies of biosensor and diagnostic devices using commercially available biosensors, and student project presentation.
+The format is composed of a formal lecture including a review and discussion of a research paper, case studies of biosensors and diagnostic devices using commercially available biosensors, and a student project presentation.

 bottom of page